Please complete these steps and be aware of the notes to be successful with your BHSU online classes.

 To login to your student e-mail account for the first time, please follow the instructions on the Login Help page.

 The next step, after logging into your e-mail, is to go to the D2L (Desire to Learn) link from the bhsu.edu home page .
 Choose "I'm New to D2L" and follow the instructions to set your password.
-You will find your username for D2L/WebAdvisor on your login help page.
-Once you have set your password, this combination of username and password will be used for both D2L and WebAdvisor.
-Click here for more information on using WebAdvisor.
+You will find your username for D2L/ MyBHSU on your login help page.
+Once you have set your password, this combination of username and password will be used for both D2L and MyBHSU.
+Click here for more information on using MyBHSU.

-To make a payment, log in to WebAdvisor (this is the same login as D2L), select the Students Menu, and then SDePay/View Account.
+To make a payment, log in to MyBHSU (this is the same login as D2L), select the Students section on the side menu, and then select, SDePay/View Account/Pay here, under the Student Accounts section.
 You will be redirected to the secure payment site where there is an option to "view current activity", which will hold your most up-to-date account information and an option to make a payment or set up a payment plan.
 Billing notices will NOT be mailed

 Tuition is payable, approximately, one month prior to the start of the term.
 If payment arrangements haven't been made by the payment deadline, you will be charged a late fee and will be in jeopardy of possible class cancellation.
 Payment notices, with deadlines, will be sent in an e-mail to your student e-mail account (ONLY).
 Please watch for these notices and arrange payment as soon as you get them.